Herpes, Herpes Simplex Virus

 - STD Facts: Herpes

 MDH overview of herpes: signs and symptoms, transmission, complications, prevention and treatment.
-(Download PDF versions below, formatted for print)
+(Also available formatted for print in Spanish, Amharic, Oromo, and Somali)

 - Programs to Prevent